chrsmutti/homer/README.md

     -V, --version      Prints version information

 OPTIONS:
-    -i, --input <input>      Directory containing files to link into user's home directory [default: ./home] -o, --output <output>    Directory the files will be linked to, defaults to $HOME
+    -i, --input <input>        Directory containing files to link into user's home directory [default: ./home] -o, --output <output>      Directory the files will be linked to, defaults to $HOME --scripts <scripts>    Directory containing scripts that will be run after the plan is completed.
+If force flag is passed, no confirmation prompt will be shown [default: ./scripts]
 ```

 ### This could be a bash script!!1!